sidk03/claude-code-api/README.md

 Known Bug,
 Claude Code currently truncates json output longer then 8000 tokens ???
 Should be fixed on next release, beware if you are producing very long output.
+This is temporarly fixed by buffering json lines but is not always valid.